BugraEryilmaz/Vtb_src/README.md

 make -f Vtb.mk
 ```

-This will generate the debug adapter executable 'Vtb' in the root directory.
+This will generate the debug adapter executable 'Vtb' in the root directory of this folder.
 You can change the Vtb executable given in the template folder structure with this executable.

 # Common Issues